-Warning: "inconsistentDuplicateNonnumericFactInInlineXbrlDocument"
+Error: "inconsistentDuplicateNonnumericFactInInlineXbrlDocumentSet"

-Guidance X.X.X - Tagging of dashes or empty fields
+Guidance 3.2.5 - Tagging of dashes or empty fields

-When marking up monetary values in a declared currency, legal entities might encounter dash symbols.
-Since a dash symbol is not a number, there is no requirement for legal entities to tag such a symbol.
+When marking up monetary values in a declared currency, legal entities might encounter dash symbols or empty fields.
 In practice, empty fields or dash symbols in the human readable version of the annual report are considered to be a "zero" or a "nil value" and these are subject to audit.
-Tagging positions appearing as an empty field or a dash may also be common practice.

-Therefore, it is recommended that legal entities tag empty fields or dash symbols as a result of which the economic substance of empty fields, dashes or likewise symbols in the machine-readable version of the annual report are similar to the human readable version.
+Therefore, it is required that legal entities tag empty fields or dash symbols as a result of which the economic substance of empty fields, dashes or likewise symbols in the machine-readable version of the annual report are similar to the human readable version.